CameronBrooks11/eChargeSCAD/README.md

 # eChargeSCAD

-OpenSCAD script for the calculation and generation of ejection charges, read the [disclaimer](DISCLAIMER.md)
+OpenSCAD script for the calculation and generation of ejection charges, read the [disclaimer](DISCLAIMER.md) before getting started.

 ## Description